 Vertical Planters – Using vertical planters is the key to a beautiful balcony garden; use all types of planters such as railing planter, vertical wall planters, and hanging planter.

 Hand-held Trowel, Angled Shovel, Kneeling Pad, Rake, and many more once your balcony garden is fully operational.

 What Are The Important Points To Remember Before Commencing A Garden In The Balcony?

-Natural Illumination: Here you have to check the amount of sun in your balcony gets.
-It is scientifically proven that a balcony getting around 6 hours sunshine – partial and direct put together – allows a variety of plantation.
+Natural Illumination: Here, you have to check the amount of sun in your balcony gets.
+It is scientifically proven that a balcony getting around 6 hours sunshine – partial and direct put together – allows various plantations.
 This helps the process of photosynthesis (plants preparing their food) and enhances their growth.

 Climatic Conditions: Always decide the saplings that will grow efficiently in their natural conditions.
 Also, you should remember that the wind is directly proportional to the height of the building.
 The amount of breeze on the topmost floor will be different from the first or second floor.
 A sudden gust might harm some of the delicate plants.
 You should also remember to grow seasonal plants.
 A summer plant might not reap in cold winter and vice-a-versa.

 Investment: How much amount you are going to spend in a balcony garden?
 Similar to overspending, even underspending is not advisable.
-Justifiable amount depending on your capacity is required, which has to be calculated in advance.
+A justifiable amount depending on your capacity, is required, which has to be calculated in advance.

-Time: If you are on a touring job there should be someone to water your precious plants.
+Time: If you are on a touring job, there should be someone to water your precious plants.
 Due to weather conditions or plant habits, some plants require two times water.
-Will you be able to allocate reasonable time for a balcony gardening?
+Will you be able to allocate reasonable time for balcony gardening?

-Necessary Permission: In India, some of the societies ban balcony gardening due to their own set of rules.
+Necessary Permission: In India, some societies ban balcony gardening due to their own set of rules.
 Get it checked beforehand.

 Garden Design: Arrange the balcony furniture and the pots in a manner which will allow you to water the plants easily and others to walk freely.